tanishqvyas/learning-kafka/kafka.md

 - topic : the producer needs to connect to a particular topic so we need the topic name

 - value_serializer : When we send data over the wire it should be serialized (i.e. ascii converted or simple string).
-A method which returns the serialized value
+A method which returns the serialized value.

 We use `send` method to send the message to the topic.